YottaDB/YDBDoc/ReleaseNotes/ydbr122.rst

 **JNLDISABLE**, Specified journal option(s) cannot take effect as journaling is DISABLED on database file dddd

+*This is an existing message with updated text.*

 MUPIP Warning: This indicates that none of the specified journal option(s) in MUPIP SET -JOURNAL or MUPIP BACKUP command took effect, because journaling was found DISABLED on database file dddd.

 Action: Revise the selection qualification to exclude the DISABLED region(s) or, if appropriate, enable journaling on those regions.

 **JNLEXTEND**, Journal file extension error for file jjjj.

+*This is an existing message with updated text.*

 Run Time/MUPIP Error: Journal file jjjj failed to extend.
 If the environment is not configured for instance freeze, this causes journaling to be turned off for the region.

 Action: Review the accompanying message(s) and take appropriate action.
 If the environment is not configured for instance freeze, perform a MUPIP BACKUP, that turns journaling on again, to reestablish durability.

 **JNLEXTR**, Error writing journal extract file: xxxx

+*This is an existing message with updated text.*

 MUPIP Error: This indicates that an error was encountered while trying to write to either the JNL EXTRACT file or lost-transaction file or broken-transaction file as part of a MUPIP JOURNAL command.